Wage and Hour Division (WHD)(PDF)

 GENERAL NOTICE REQUIREMENTS

 To meet the general notice requirements of the FMLA, covered employers must display a poster in plain view for all workers and applicants to see, notifying them of the FMLA provisions and providing information concerning how to file a complaint with the Wage and Hour Division.
 A covered employer must display this poster even if it has no eligible employees.
-An employer who willfully violates this posting requirement may be assessed a civil money penalty of $110 for each separate offense.
+An employer who willfully violates this posting requirement may be subject to a civil money penalty.
+For current penalty amounts, see www.dol.gov/whd/fmla/applicable_laws.htm .
 Employers may post the Wage and Hour Division’s FMLA Poster, which is available at no cost from the WHD website at www.dol.gov/whd/fmla, to satisfy this requirement, or may use another format so long as the information provided includes, at a minimum, all the information contained in the FMLA Poster.